icewolfz/jiMUD/docs/codeeditor.md

     - `No map send` do not send map data to client
     - `Hide exits` hide the exit line from the player
     - `No forage` can not forage for food
-    - `Forage` the max amount a player gets each time they forage
+    - `Forage` the amount of food returned each forage, -1 default to random amount of Max forage
     - `Max forage` the max amount player can forage per reset
     - `Secret exit` provide a hint that there is a secret exit in this room
+    - `Temperature` set the room Temperature, every 100 or -100 triggers damage done by heat or cold
   - `Combat properties` properties related to combat
     - `No attack` disable all combat in the room
     - `Council` allow players to kill each other using council rooms, good for arenas